 Trust created by a variation: introduction

 It is perfectly acceptable for a variation to set up a trust, both an interest in possession trust (IHTM16061) or a discretionary trust (IHTM42000).
 With the former it is important to make sure that the trust period ends more than two years after the death.
-Where it does so and all the other conditions under IHTA84/S142 are met, there is usually no problem in accepting that the IoV falls within the terms of IHTA84/S142.
-There are separate instructions that tell you what to do if the
+Where it does so and all the other conditions under IHTA84/S142 are met, there is usually no problem in accepting that the instrument of variation (IoV) falls within the terms of IHTA84/S142.
+There are separate instructions that tell you what to do if

-- trust period ends within two years of the death (IHTM35133), or
+- the trust period ends within two years of the death (IHTM35133), or

-- trust is for the benefit of the surviving spouse or civil partner (IHTM11032) and ends shortly after the two yearperiod (IHTM35095).
+- the trust is for the benefit of the surviving spouse or civil partner (IHTM11032) and ends shortly after the two year period (IHTM35095).

 Where the variation sets up a discretionary trust, again if all the other conditions under IHTA84/S142 are met, there is usually no problem in accepting that the IoV falls within the terms of IHTA84/S142.
 Note that any appointment from the trust (IHTM35085) under IHTA84/S144 does not infringe rule that the same property may not be redirected more than once.